 - Royal Icing - (Egg whites, confectioners sugar, cream of tartar, and fresh lemon juice.)
 The finishing touch and part of what makes this cake so amazing!

 *Note that I have made this Traditional British Christmas Cake in all three methods, the longer brandy-feeding version with both marzipan and royal icing.
-Soaking the fruit overnight (I also use orange juice as a liquor alternative) - and then either a) dusting with confectioners sugar or b) applying the marzipan covering and frosting with royal icing.
+Soaking the fruit overnight (I also use orange juice as a liquor alternative) - and then either a) dust with confectioners sugar or b) apply the marzipan covering and frosting with royal icing.
 All three versions are a delightful treat with amazing flavor!!

-🔪 Step-by-Step Instructions
+🔪 Instructions

-Don't let the lengthy instructions put you off on trying your hand at this Christmas Cake tradition!
 The steps are simple; soak your fruit, make your batter, bake the cake, and decorate.
 See my tips above for a "quick version"!

 - Soak your fruit.
 In a medium bowl, combine all of the fruit (after rinsing).
 Pour brandy or sherry over, and top off with additional orange juice if desired.
 Cover with plastic wrap and allow to soak overnight (at least) and preferably for 2 to 3 days, stirring daily.